Gozea/Video-Fixer/README.md

 ## GUI

-You can also launch it in a GUI app and drop your video
+You can also launch it in a GUI app and drop your video.

 ```streamlit run deployment.py```